ChrisFeline/AssetRipperGuidPatcher/README.md

 # AssetRipper Guid Patcher (Experimental)
  UnityEditor tool that patches AssetRipper generated guids with the correct ones from the installed packages on your project.

 This tool will try to fix incorrect GUID values in prefabs and scenes.
-Aditionally it will also try to match shader names in materials and assign the correct shaders also.
+Aditionally it will also try to match shader names in materials and assign the correct shaders to those.

 I made this tool to make Lethal Company modding easier, as we often use in-game prefabs to get a proper reference of how the game is actually set-up for our mods.
 But this tool can also be used for other games.